google/WebFundamentals/src/content/en/tools/workbox/index.md

 the overall library size small.
 Same great features, easier to use and cross-browser compatible.

-## A Progress Web App Migration @ Google I/O 2017
+## Workbox: Flexible PWA Libraries @ Chrome Dev Summit 2017

-In this talk Ewa discusses how she migrated womentechmakers.com's existing site to a PWA and she uses Workbox to help with the service worker development.
+In this talk, Jeff Posnick gives an overview of Workbox's support for caching strategies, precaching, and handling navigation requests.
+It's filled throughout with real-world examples of how companies like Pinterest and WIRED are using Workbox in production.

 <div class="video-wrapper">
-  <iframe class="devsite-embedded-youtube-video" data-video-id="fyi7auD5MzU"
+  <iframe class="devsite-embedded-youtube-video" data-video-id="DtuJ55tmjps"
           data-autohide="1" data-showinfo="0" frameborder="0" allowfullscreen>
   </iframe>
 </div>